Learn How I Improved Computer Audio with My Schiit Stack Connections Diagram

 Conclusions: What I Think About My Schiit Stack

-• Colors: The cases look good together.
-Schiit makes alternatives like silver, but not for all products.
-They also have some items that have red sides.
+All of my components are black with dark gray sides.
+Schiit makes alternatives like silver, but not for all products, as far as I know.
+They also have some items that have red sides (or did in 2023).
 I avoided that stuff, because I wanted these three items to look like they go together.
 If Schiit ever produced these budget products in the same silver/red combo, I think it would look great.
 I fact, I would have preferred having something more bold than basic black, but I like the appearance of what I have.

 Contact the Author